outofcoffee/corebot/README.md

 The path to an external YAML file containing custom chat lines.
 See the default file, `default-chat.yml`, for examples.

+    SYSTEM_CONFIG_FILE="/path/to/file.yml"

+The path to an external YAML file containing system configuration.
+See the sample file, `system.yml`, for examples.

 ## Operations and actions

 Corebot has both built-in operations and external actions.
 Examples of built in operations are the lock/unlock actions.
 External actions are triggers for your Rundeck/Jenkins jobs, configured using a configuration file, typically called `actions.yml`.